ismaelc/TwilioConcurMMS/README.md

             }, 200);
         }

-You can check out the entire source code [here.](https://github.com/ismaelc/TwilioConcurMMS)
+You can check out the entire source code [here.](https://github.com/ismaelc/TwilioConcurMMS).
+You can download the Concur client library [here](http://github.com/concur)

 Through Twilio MMS, we provided an extra choice for users to interact with their organization's business logic - through SMS/MMS.
 If your company provides APIs for developers, Twilio MMS is worth exploring.